tjunruh/Stratego/README.md

 # Windows

-The game can be installed directly by downloading the Installation folder and selecting the file called setup.exe
+The game can be installed by double clicking on the setup executable in the Windows_Installation folder.

-All of the code is in the Code folder.

 # Linux